alicer3/corda-kubernetes-deployment/README.md

 # CORDA KUBERNETES DEPLOYMENT

-This repository (https://github.com/alicer3/corda-kubernetes-deployment) helps you with full set deployment in Kubernetes, including CE nodes, Postgres DB and Sprintboot Application.
+This repository (https://github.com/alicer3/corda-kubernetes-deployment) helps you with full set deployment in Kubernetes, including CE nodes, Postgres DB and springboot Application.

 This is meant to build Corda Managed Service Dev/QA environment for Coadjute.